kovid-r/questdb.io/blog/2022-10-15-sql-extensions-part-ii.md

 Let's look at the other two alignment methods now.

-### Aligning Sample Calculation to Another Timezone
+### Aligning sample calculation to another timezone

 When moving data from one system to another or via a complex pipeline, you can encounter issues with time zones.
 For the sake of demonstration, let's assume that you've identified that the data set you've loaded into the database is not for New York City but for Melbourne, Australia.
 These two cities are far apart and are in very different time zones.